Bell Cornwell has obtained planning permission at appeal for a small residential development in West Hill: one of East Devon’s larger villages.

 Overall, the planning inspector concluded that the proposal would provide a suitable site for dwellings with a safe and suitable access, in accordance with the Development Plan.
 The appeal was allowed.

-For more information on this project, please contact Principal Planner, Amy Roberts.
+For more information on this project, please contact Senior Principal Planner, Amy Roberts.